Four Statistically-Proven Ways To Identify Weirdos On A First Date

 When someone deletes their OkCupid account, they have the option of giving a reason, and if that reason is 'I met somebody on OkCupid,' they can provide their significant other's username.
 Many hundreds of people a day go through the trouble of doing this, so OKCupid has compiled an excellent dataset of real-world couples.
 Agreement on these three questions correlated best to an actual relationship.

-In fact, 32% of successful couples agreed on all of them--which is 3.7 times the rate of simple coincidence.
+In fact, 32% of successful couples agreed on all of them--which is 3.7× the rate of simple coincidence.
 These questions as a trio even out-performs OkCupid's top three user-rated match questions.

 (Via OKTrends, original insight and research from OKCupid).